 - Heartwood will reopen in a new location and will have a slight name change.
 The new name will be Heartwood Village Montessori.
-This is a group of teachers, former director, and dedicated families who wish to form a non-profit entity for HVM.
 If you would like more information or are interested in joining the Heartwood community, please email firstname.lastname@example.org.

 Lynda’s Latest Update: July 17, 2020

 With virus metrics in NC and Wake County increasing rather than decreasing, Heartwood does not feel it is in the best interest of the of health and well-being of our students, staff or families to open our buildings for in-person learning in just a few weeks, even in Plan B with reduced classroom capacity and enhanced safety measures in place.

 We do have a Plan C for 100% remote learning and have been preparing to both supplement and bridge any potential in-person gaps this year with remote resources.
 That being said, Heartwood is not and never has been a virtual academy.
 The relationships, discovery, observation and interaction with peers, teachers and materials in the learning environment are a foundation on which we can support, supplement and continue the learning process remotely when needed.
 The idea of starting out our Montessori school year in 100% remote learning is concerning to our teachers, staff and many parents and is not the Heartwood experience we all know and love, nor is it the one anyone was anticipating.